-We have two teaching assistants, including a higher level teaching assistant (HLTA) who have been trained to support all pupils.
+We have two teaching assistants who have been trained to support all pupils.
 Specific training includes: dyslexia, dyscalculia, phonics, attachment, autism, managing challenging behaviour Cool Kids, No Worries.

 The school enjoys good working relationships with a wide range of professionals who provide specialist services to children with SEND and their families.
 The external specialists may:

 - Provide additional assessment

 - Support a child directly